 As the density of the population in the Township increases and rural areas develop, the replacement of open land with streets and buildings will likely increase the amount of water runoff.
 It is, therefore, the purpose of this zoning district to preserve drainage basins in the Township; prevent building in areas subject to flooding; reduce loss of life, damage to property, and disruption to economic activities as a result of flooding; and generally minimize the adverse effect of flooding on the general welfare of the community.
-The purposes of this district will be accomplished by requiring compliance with all permitting requirements of the State of Michigan (generally enforced by the Michigan Department of Environmental Quality, or successor agency) and the United States Government (generally enforced by the United States Army Corps of Engineers and/or the Michigan Department of Environmental Quality, or successor agencies) including the requirements of the State of Michigan and the United States Government concerning areas designated as floodplains or floodways on FIRMs.
+The purposes of this district will be accomplished by requiring compliance with all permitting requirements of the State of Michigan (generally enforced by the Michigan Department of Environmental Quality, or successor agency) and the United States Government (generally enforced by the United States Government of Environmental Quality, or successor agencies) including the requirements of the State of Michigan and the United States Government concerning areas designated as floodplains or floodways on FIRMs.